vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ### Use the function

-Now, we rebuild our extension, and our custom function is ready to be used.
+Now, we rebuild our extension, and our custom function is ready to be used in the script editor.

 However, custom data source functions do not appear as standalone Building Blocks (unlike built-in data source functions).
-So we must use one of these two Building Blocks, which let us run an arbitrary custom function:
+So in order to run a custom function, we use one of these custom-function-runner Building Blocks:
 * *Run function*
 * *Run function with return value*